openstack/swift/doc/source/overview_auth.rst

 TempAuth will now allow OPTIONS requests to go through without a token.

-The user starts a session by sending a ReST request to the auth system to receive the auth token and a URL to the Swift system.
+The user starts a session by sending a REST request to the auth system to receive the auth token and a URL to the Swift system.

 -------------